IcySnex/Melora/Website/src/plugin-development/platform-support.md

 ## Setup
 Before diving into coding your new shiny Melora plugin, it's important to first follow the plugin development [Getting Started Guide](/Melora/plugin-development/getting-started.html).
-This guide will walk you through everything you need to set up your IDE, project, and plugin bundle manifest, ensuring you're fully prepared to start developing your plugin.
+This guide will walk you through setting up your IDE, project, and plugin bundle manifest, ensuring you're fully prepared to start developing your plugin.

 ## Structure